WE HELP YOU START A WHOLE NEW LIFE!

 In contrast to other citizenship by investment programs (i.e. Cyprus or Malta), the Bulgarian legislation doesn’t require any substantial payment to the government.
 It doesn’t require property purchase that attracts huge brokerage fees as well as sales taxes and even colossal VAT burden for the applicant.
 The applicant’s investment, under the Bulgarian state program, is fully refundable, liquid at all stages and can be tracked in real time via internet or other channels.
 The generated income during the investment period is entirely for the account of the applicant and is additional bonus to the new citizen, along with the brand new Bulgarian (EU) passport.

 We have summarized the legal and other information and have made comparison between the top EU citizenship for investment programs, showing the advantages and the pitfalls of each one in comparison with the Bulgarian one.
 You can read more about Bulgaria vs Cyprus Citizenship by Investment program and Bulgaria vs Malta Cyprus Citizenship by Investment program.
+It is also worth reading about the 10 myths about the Bulgarian fast-track Citizenship program.

 Bulgaria is considered by many to be the new land of opportunities in Europe.
 As a NATO member since 2004, and a full EU member since 2007, Bulgaria is by international standards considered financially and politically stable.
 Bulgaria ranks 38th in the World Banks Ease-of-Doing-Business index climbing 14th places for one year from 52nd in 2014; higher than all other Eastern European countries members of the EU.
 Bulgaria also places 28th on the Economic Freedom of the World index; outperforming the Netherlands and South Korea.
 Bulgaria boasts the lowest corporate and personal income tax rates among all European Union member states.
 The corporate tax is fixed at 10% flat rate.
 The personal income tax is only 10% regardless of the amount one earns.
 The health and pension contributions are the lowest within the whole European Union.
 Bulgaria has Double Taxation Treaties with 68 countries all over the world.
 The banking system in Bulgaria is modern and fiscally sound.
 100% of all deposits up to EUR 100 000 are guaranteed by the government.
 Credit interest rates are low.
 Some of the biggest EU banks are represented in Bulgaria.